 As each organic peroxide has its own specific storage temperature, consult the Safety Data Sheet (SDS)

 The temperature must be maintained at or below the recommended storage temperature, refer to the SDS or product data-sheet.

 Organic peroxides must be protected from direct sunlight and all other sources of heat.

 Specific attention should be given to

 The floor should be seamless, easy to clean and made from a non-combustible and non-absorbent material.
 A slight slope is recommended.
-This will direct liquids and allow for easier clean up.
-Extreme caution must be taken when collecting this liquid to prevent trapping of organics peroxides.
+This will direct liquids and allow for easier cleanup.
+Extreme caution must be taken when collecting this liquid to prevent trapping of organic peroxides.
 As fire fighting water may carry peroxide, it should be directed into a sump area underneath the floor with a provision for emptying.

 Ventilation openings should be covered with grilles and be at least 1% of the walled area.

 Placement of organic peroxide stores with respect to essential equipment or services, buildings, roadways, waterways etc. must be considered.
 There is no definitive distance stated but typically a distance of 10m for the storage of 1 ton and 20m for the storage of 20 ton of organic peroxide.
 Local regulations must also be considered.

 Walls, roof and door(s) should be insulated.
 The insulating material should be non-flammable or flame-retardant.
 To avoid absorption of moisture and to retain the insulating properties, non-absorbent material (closed cell structure) should be used.

 The material should be resistant to solvents used in the products to be stored.
 If the insulating material is not solvent resistant it should be covered with cladding material.